 Acceptance

-A deliberate decision to acknowledge and tolerate a specific cybersecurity risk without implementing additional mitigation controls.
+A deliberate decision to acknowledge and tolerate a specific cyber risk without further mitigation, made when the cost of treatment outweighs the potential impact.

-Acceptance in cybersecurity risk management is a deliberate strategic decision where an organization chooses to acknowledge and tolerate a specific identified risk without implementing additional controls to reduce its likelihood or impact.
-This approach is selected when a thorough risk assessment determines that the cost of mitigation, risk transfer, or avoidance would exceed the potential consequences of the risk materializing.
-Organizations typically accept risks that fall within their established risk appetite, particularly when the threat probability is extremely low or the potential impact is considered negligible.
+Acceptance, in the context of cybersecurity risk management, is a deliberate strategic decision by an organization to acknowledge and tolerate a specific identified risk without implementing additional controls to reduce its likelihood or impact.
+This decision is made after a thorough risk assessment determines that the cost of further mitigation, risk transfer, or risk avoidance outweighs the potential consequences.
+Organizations typically choose acceptance when the residual risk falls within their established risk appetite, the probability of occurrence is extremely low, or the potential impact is considered negligible.